Potoooooooo: Racing career

-Potoooooooo raced from 1776 to 1783, accumulating from 28 to 34 wins from an estimated 40 starts, mostly in 4 mile races on Newmarket's Beacon course.
+Potoooooooo raced from 1776 to 1783, accumulating from 28 to 34 wins from an estimated 40 starts, mostly in 4-mile races on Newmarket's Beacon course.
 In 1776, he won a 100 guinea sweepstakes at Newmarket's first spring meeting.
-In 1777 at age four, he finished second in two Newmarket races for 4 year old colts, third at Nottingham, and fifth in the Great Subscription Purse at York.
+In 1777 at age four, he finished second in two Newmarket races for 4-year-old colts, third at Nottingham, and fifth in the Great Subscription Purse at York.

 In 1778 at age five, Potoooooooo was entered in the 1200 Guineas Stakes at Newmarket's first spring meeting.
 During the race, Bertie sold the horse to Richard Grosvenor, 1st Earl Grosvenor for 1,500 guineas.
 Potoooooooo won the race and subsequently raced under Grosvenor's yellow and black silks.
 His subsequent wins that year included the 140 guineas subscription purse at the second spring meeting, a subscription at Ipswich, a £50 purse at Swaffham and another subscription race at Newmarket's second October meeting.

 In 1779 at age six, he won a number of races at Newmarket, including the Gold Cup, a walkover for the Clermont Cup and the October Cup.
 In 1780, he again won several races at Newmarket, including the 140 guineas subscription purse where he beat King Fergus, the Jockey Club Plate and another walkover in the Clermont Cup.
 He also raced twice against Sir Charles Davers' Woodpecker, Herod's best son from these years, winning once.

 In 1781, he won the Jockey Club Plate and the Whip, both by walkover, plus a 400 guineas sweep.
 In October, he received 85 guineas "by common consent" as a reward for not starting in the 140 guineas subscription purse.
 In 1782, he had a third walkover in the Clermont, won the Jockey Club Plate for a third time, and was victorious in the Craven Stakes, beating thirteen mostly younger horses.
 In 1783 at age ten, he won the Whip at Newmarket, but lost a 300 guineas match race to Assassin, who had won the previous year's Derby, and a 200 guineas sweepstakes.

 Stud career

 In 1784, Potoooooooo was retired to stud at Oxcroft Farm near Balsham, Cambridgeshire, where he mostly covered mares owned by Grosvenor.
 For other mares, his stud fee was initially 5 guineas, gradually increasing to 21 guineas.
 In 1796, he was relocated to Upper Hare Park near Newmarket.
 During his career, Potoooooooo sired 172 winners of £61,971.
-His leading offspring include:
+His leading offspring and their descendants include: